Play 1 Workflow Diagram (Visual)

 Calendar Logging Workflow

-Goal: Every client meeting appears in your CRM
+Goal: Every client meeting appears in your CRM with attendees, agenda, and notes - no manual logging.

-Tools Required: Calendar app (Google Calendar, Outlook), CRM
+Tools Required: Calendar app (Google Calendar, Outlook), CRM with calendar sync, Zapier or native integration.

-Step 1: Connect Calendar to CRM CRMClick to read the full definition in our AI & Automation Glossary.
+Step 1: Connect Calendar to CRM

-Establish a two-way sync between your team's calendars and your CRM
+Establish a two-way sync between your team's calendars and your CRM.

 In Salesforce: